Sbozzolo/kuibit/README.md

 ```
 This will produce a directory with the html files containing the analysis of
 the coverage of the tests.

+## Experimental branch

+The git repo of `PostCactus` has an `experimental` branch, which contains
+modules for visualization and several general-purpose scripts (e.g., to plot a
+given grid variable via command-line).
+It is worth to have a look at that branch
+too.

 ## Credits